Plusnet Business service schedules

 2.7.3 Awaiting customer visit appointment: The fault clock will be suspended whilst the appointment is arranged between the customer and Plusnet and until the completion of the engineer visit.

 2.7.4 No access to Customer premises at appointment slot: The fault clock will be suspended until a new appointment is made.

-2.8 The response and resolution time is measured from the moment a Help Assistant ticket reference is created, either by the Customer via the portal or by an analyst over the telephone.
+2.8 The response and resolution time is measured from the moment an online ticket reference is created, either by the Customer via the portal or by an analyst over the telephone.

 2.9 The fault will be closed and the fault clock stopped once the customer informs Plusnet that the fault has been cleared or after 5 working days, whichever is the earlier.

 2.11 If, 10 days after the Customer's service is up and running, the Customer is always getting broadband speeds slower than the estimated speed range Plusnet provided when the Customer signed up, Plusnet will try to improve the speed.

 2.12 If the Customer is not receiving the broadband speed we estimated, Plusnet will try to improve the service the Customer is receiving.
 Plusnet may provide the Customer with instructions on checks the Customer must make in their premises.
 We may also arrange for an engineer to visit their premises, if required, to improve their service.
 If after the Customer has followed Plusnet's instructions to improve their speed, where:-

 2.12.1 the Customer signed up, changed product or moved premises since 1 March 2019, and their speed is still regularly lower than the "Minimum Guaranteed Speed" we provided to the Customer; or

 2.12.2 the Customer signed up, changed product or moved premises between 29th May 2017 and 28 February 2019, and their line speed is still regularly lower than the last "Minimum Guaranteed Access Line Speed" provided to the Customer; or